ryanjyost/web-dev-concept-tools/README.md

 # Web Development Concept Tools
-A collection of interactive tools and apps that teach web development and related programming concepts.
+For all the visual/experimental learners out there - a collection of interactive apps that help users learn and better comprehend web development concepts.
 ___

 ## HTML & the DOM